astampoulis/makam-paper-funpearl/makamcode/06-structural.md

 ```
 -->

 ADVISOR.
 Exactly -- there is `refl.headargs`.
 It relates a concrete term to its decomposition into a constructor and a list of arguments\footnote{Other versions of Prolog have predicates toward the same effect; for example, SWI-Prolog \citep{wielemaker2012swi} provides `\texttt{compound\_{}name\_{}arguments}', which is quite similar.}.
-This is not an extra-logical feature, though: we could define `refl.headargs` without any special support, save for `refl.isunif`, if we maintained a discipline whenever we add a new constructor, roughly like this:
+This does not need an extra-logical feature save for `refl.isunif`, though: we could define `refl.headargs` without any special support, if we maintained a discipline whenever we add a new constructor, roughly like this:

 ```
 refl.headargs : (Term: TermT) (Constr: ConstrT) (Args: hlist ArgsTS) -> prop.